balanced/www.balancedpayments.com/contents/pricing.md

   monthly: Monthly fee

 volumeDiscounts:
-  title: Volume discounts
+  title: Volume discount
-  subtitle: Waterfall pricing will automatically<br />take effect as your credit card volume scales.
-There are no [ACH debit discounts](https://github.com/balanced/balanced-api/issues/47) or [payout discounts](https://github.com/balanced/balanced-api/issues/57).
+  subtitle: At the end of each quarter, Balanced will evaluate your card processing volume from the past three months, take the average, and assign a new tier based on that.
+The review dates are Jan 1, Apr 1, Jul 1, and Oct 1.
+The new pricing tier will be in place until the next review date.
-  first100k: First $100K / month
+  first100k: $0 - 100,000 / month
-  next400k: Next $400K / month
+  next400k: $100,001 - 500,000 / month
+  next500k: $500,001 - 1,000,000 / month
+  next4m: $1,000,001 - 5,000,000 / month
-  above500k: Above $500K / month
+  above5m: $5,000,001+ / month

 calculateYourRate:
   title: Calculate your rate